Hi! My name is Ashe Milkovic and I’m on a mission to create a world where women everywhere have access to exceptional healthcare.

 This just proves how important it is that initiatives are being taken to expand our understanding and accessibility of functional hormone health principles to practitioners everywhere.
 In addition, there needs to be a reform in how women and AFAB subjects are being included within research and clinical practice.

-Realizing just how important and desired this work is, I’ve compiled my years of research, experience, and wisdom in functional hormone health into a 12-week practitioner certification program, which we now host 1-2 times per year within IAFHH.
+Realizing just how important and desired this work is, I’ve compiled my years of research, experience, and wisdom in functional hormone health into a 16-week practitioner certification program, which we now host within IAFHH.

 Outside of instructing the IAFHH Functional Hormone Specialist Certification Program, I serve as a mentor for other practitioners both personally and professionally in their hormone health journeys and careers.